Are you thinking about giving up alcohol? After many months of excess maybe you've decided enough is enough. If so, you're not the only one.

 - Nozecco (opens in new tab) (0.5%) - a lot of people like this, but it does taste rather sweet

 - Freixenet non-alcoholic sparkling wine (0.0%) - top-rated but also sweet, and people love the rose version too

 - Crodino (opens in new tab) (0.0%)– I discovered this while on holiday in Italy, this non-alcoholic aperitif is a perfect alternative to a boozy Aperol Spritz!

 I actually started running a couple of years ago, but stopped when my hangovers started lasting several days.
-Back then, I couldn’t run for more than two minutes without wanting a break – that is no exaggeration – but, I very gradually worked my way up to 5k with the Couch to 5k podcast.
+Back then, I couldn’t run for more than two minutes without wanting a break, but, I very gradually worked my way up to 5k with the Couch to 5k podcast.
 This is a brilliant and FREE podcast of guided runs that very gradually build up, until before you know it you can run for 30 minutes without stopping.
-Even the super-sceptical writer Charlie Brooker is a fan.

 I moved on from 5K and downloaded a running app by Verv (opens in new tab) recently (pictured below).
 Along with the 5K it also includes other gradual workouts to help you reach 10K, a half marathon or a full marathon.

 The plus side of this one, is you can choose between plenty of different soundtracks (I love the 80s feel good mixes) – and it also tracks your distance, speed, GPS route and calories burned.